AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 No, you cannot use data disk snapshots to create custom images.
 Only system disk snapshots can be used to create custom images.

-However, you can add a snapshot of a data disk when you use a snapshot of a system disk to create a custom image.
+However, you can add a data disk snapshot when you use a system disk snapshot to create a custom image.
 For more information, see [Create a custom image from a snapshot](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from a snapshot.md).

 ## How do I view data disk usage?